shonfeder/shonfeder_net/site/md/posts.md

 >
 > (Martin Heidegger, *The Question Concerning Technology*)

-I write pretty regularly, and sometimes what I write feels polished or useful enough to warrant inclusion here.
+I write sometimes, and sometimes what I write feels polished or useful enough to warrant inclusion here.

 ## [Using Menhir to parse into idiomatic JS (TypeScript) structures][5] -- 2024-01-07